Consequences of preserving reversibility in quantum superchannels: Abstract

 \section{Abstract}

 Similarly to quantum states, quantum operations can also be transformed by means of quantum superchannels, also known as process matrices.
-Quantum superchannels with multiple slots are deterministic transformations which take causally independent quantum operations as inputs and are enforced to respect the laws of quantum mechanics but the use of input operations may lack a definite causal order.
-While causally ordered superchannels admit a characterization in terms of quantum circuits, a similar characterization of general superchannels in terms of standard quantum objects with a clearer physical interpretation has been missing.
-In this paper we provide a mathematical characterization for pure superchannels with two slots (also known as bipartite pure processes), which are superchannels preserving the reversibility of quantum operations.
-We show that the reversibility preserving condition restricts all pure superchannels with two slots to be either a causally ordered quantum circuit only consisting of unitary operations or a coherent superposition of two pure causally ordered circuits.
+Quantum superchannels with multiple slots are deterministic transformations which take independent quantum operations as inputs.
+While they are enforced to respect the laws of quantum mechanics, the use of input operations may lack a definite causal order\ReviseFurther{, }and characterizations of general superchannels in terms of quantum objects with a physical implementation have been missing.
+In this paper\ReviseFurther{, }we provide a mathematical characterization for pure superchannels with two slots (also known as bipartite pure processes), which are superchannels preserving the reversibility of quantum operations.
+We show that the reversibility preserving condition restricts all pure superchannels with two slots to be either a quantum circuit only consisting of unitary operations or a coherent superposition of two unitary quantum circuits where the two input operations are differently ordered.
 The latter may be seen as a generalization of the {quantum switch}, allowing a physical interpretation for pure two-slot superchannels.
 An immediate corollary is that purifiable bipartite processes cannot violate device-independent causal inequalities.